savente93/SPEC0-schedule/readme.md

 A proposal has been made to merge this work into the main Scientific Python Project.
 Until that process concludes, this repository provides an independent version for users.

-However it is not currently associated or endorced by the Scientific Python Project.
+However it is not currently associated or endorsed by the Scientific Python Project.